 Here are some leads for research should you want to look out a therapist near you.
-Most professional organisations allow you to search by post code, but a phone call could well help.
+Most professional organisations allow you to search by post code.

 Health Care Professionals Council (HCPC)